-While NP Plitvice and NP Krka in neighbor Croatia are overrun by hordes of tourists, nearby NP Una in Bosnia and Herzegovina is still relatively unknown and pleasantly quiet.
+While NP Plitvice and NP Krka in neighbor country Croatia are overrun by hordes of tourists, nearby NP Una in Bosnia and Herzegovina is still relatively unknown and pleasantly quiet.
+Discover this heavenly tranquil National Park (NP).
+We bumped in to it unexpectedly.

 Bright blue water, huge waterfalls, lots of green – enough natural beauty to enjoy!
 And important: without hurdles of people around you!